hiper2d/GwtInAction2/README.md

+#GWT in Action 2 book's examples (repaired, updated, mavenized)
-#Examples on GWT in Action 2 book with 2.8 GWT version, fixed errors and multi module Maven structure
+Examples o GWT in Action 2 book with 2.8 GWT version, fixed all compilation and runtime errors and converted to multi module Maven structure.